cmmr/jobqueue/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed extra spaces and single quotes from the DESCRIPTION description field.
+* Removed single quotes and trailing spaces from the DESCRIPTION description field.

 * Not added method references to DOIs, ISBN, etc as there are none to reference.